hiocas/EavesDrop/Contributions.md

 ### Code
 If you can code, new features and code patching and improvements are always welcome!
 You can make a new pull request [here.](https://github.com/hiocas/GWA-App/pulls) If you're new to Dart and Flutter, don't fret.
 So was I before I started this project.
-While I'm definetly not that great at it yet you can always just try to make your changes and see how it goes.
+While I'm definitely not that great at it yet you can always just try to make your changes and see how it goes.
 And of course you can always dm me on reddit for help!

 ### Other Stuff
 If you're not a programmer or can't code very well, there are a lot of other things you can help with!